StrawHatHacker/Shiro-The-Discord-Bot/README.md

   >
   > eg. *>set welcomemessage Welcome --mention to the server (--id)*
 * **\>set leavechannel \<channel\>**
-  > Sets the channel in which the bot will say goodbye to member that leave
+  > Sets the channel in which the bot will say goodbye to members that left the guild
 * **\>set leavemessage \<message\>**
   > Sets the leave message
   >